PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 17:31:12
+Last updated: 2024-04-07 17:33:05
-Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo
+Random Quote: I've been dreaming of that since I was five.
+Well, that and my own operational Death Star. - Barney Stinson